maheshsabnis/blazeclan_exp/nodejs/readme.md

         - transaction, is a scope and the t is the scope monitor object that will contains the current state of execution i.e. either success ot failed
         - if all are success then Auto_COmmit else roll-back

+- Sequelize COde-First Approach
+    - Use the 'define()' method of the Sequelize to create a model with attributes
+    - Define Columns as Attributes
+        - DataTypes.[TYPE-NAME]
+    - Model class
+        - belongsTo(), one to one relationships
+        - hasMany(), one to many relationships

+-  Web Server with Sessions
+    - Anonymous Sessions
+        - No Login is required
+        - Server uses its 'METABASE'
+            - It is a Session Store where the sessions information is maintained on the server
+    - Express + Node.js use-cases for using session
+        - Creating a HTML Client App (React/Angular) and need of storing authenticated user information
+            - STart a session when user Login and destroy it when logoff
+        - USing Role BAsed Authentication and wants to provide an access of the part of the application to specific roles, then use he session for LogIn to Logout

+    - Express-Session
+        - npm install --save express-session
+        - Add the session as a MIddeware into express instance
+        - The Express Server will maintain the session state for the Login User in separate thread

 # Assignments
 # Date: 08-09-2021